National Alliance on Mental Illness

 Treasurer: Joel Pierce

-At Large Members: Nancy Gross, Frances Helton, Bonnie Moore, and Marta Turner, and Johnny Yaughn
+At Large Members: Frances Helton, Bonnie Moore, Ron Rhodes, Marta Turner, Todd Van Leuvan, and Johnny Yaughn

 Standing Committee Chairpersons: